nicholasadamou/argocd-selective-sync-demo/scripts/helm/README.md

    - Ensure you're running the script from the repository root where `README.md` and `environments/` exist
    - The common library validates directory structure automatically

-2. **"vagrant-ssh command not found" or "vagrant-scp command not found"**
+2. **"docker command not found" or "curl command not found"**
-   - Install the vagrant-scripts toolkit: `git clone https://github.com/nicholasadamou/vagrant-scripts.git && cd vagrant-scripts && ./install.sh`
+   - Install Docker and ensure it's running
-   - Verify commands are available: `which vagrant-ssh` and `which vagrant-scp`
+   - Install curl if not available
-   - Check that `~/.local/bin` is in your PATH
+   - Verify commands are available: `which docker` and `which curl`

 3. **"Missing required dependencies" error**
    - The scripts now check prerequisites automatically using the common library